RobertDober/lab42_core/README.md

 ```

-For bulk replacements and how to specify limits, please refer to [QED demo](https://github.com/RobertDober/lab42_core/blob/master/demo/hash.md).
+For bulk replacements and how to specify limits, please refer to [Speculations](https://github.com/RobertDober/lab42_core/blob/master/speculations/hash.md).

 #### without